-- 6.1 Nationally, since the self-financing arrangements were established, the economic and fiscal environment has been generally favourable to the HRA.
-This has, however, changed dramatically with the combined impact of the Pandemic, the war in Ukraine, increases in energy costs, increasing safety requirements, the current cost of living crisis, the increased levels of inflation, coupled with increased inflation rates.
-Together these and other factors have created unprecedented pressures, risks and uncertainty that impact upon the Council's ability to undertake medium term financial planning, particularly when the planning horizon for the HRA Business Plan is 30 years. - 6.2 These factors, combined with the Council's continued aspirations for its housing stock and its management, have been taken into consideration when setting the HRA Budget for 2023-24 and the HRA Business Plan.
+- 7.9.
+Nationally since the self-financing arrangements were established the economic and fiscal environment has been generally favourable to the HRA.
+This has however changed dramatically with the combined impact of the Pandemic, the war in Ukraine, increases in energy costs, increasing safety requirements, the current cost of living crisis, the increased levels of inflation, coupled with increased inflation rates.
+Together these and other factors have created unprecedented pressures, risks and uncertainty that impact upon the Councils ability to undertake medium term financial planning, particularly when the planning horizon for the HRA Business Plan is 30 years. - 7.10.
+These factors combined with the Councils continued aspirations for its housing stock and its management have been taken into consideration when setting the HRA Budget 2024/25 and the HRA Business Plan.